exposit/katarpgs/_superlite/lightandshadow.md

 A quick solo riff on Otherkin and [6 Hours to Midnight]({{site.baseurl}}/superlite/6hourstomidnight/) to get back in the swing of things!
 The theme is "nephilim", in an homage to my current UMF campaign.

-* medium-weight theming but easily reskinnable
+* Medium-weight theming but easy to reskin.
 * Dice pool resolution with assignment.
 * Lots of tables.
 Not really that much new there.
 * Scene-based, with a simple metered chain of plot events.